Common Types of 2nd Degree DWI Offenses in Minnesota

 You have only sixty days to challenge the seizure of your car.
 Do not wait to go to court to try to get the car back.
 Read the yellow Notice of Seizure and Intent to Forfeit.
 If you do not follow the law exactly you will not get your car back.
 And if you owe money on the car you will still be responsible for the payments even if the State takes your car and sells it or returns it to the Bank!

-What To Do If Charged with a DWI?
+What To Do If Charged with a DWI in Minnesota?

 Call Martin S. Azarian Criminal Defense, P.A. immediately.
 Here is what you need to know.
 In most cases, I can have back on the road with FULL driving privileges in just seven days!
 In some cases I may be able to have your driving with normal plates, not the “W Plates.
 But you have only thirty days to fight a DWI.
 Look at the back of your seven-day temporary license.
 You have the right to a hearing to have your driving privileges re-instated and have the police return your plates.